 - Speed and Bandwidth

 Another key difference between CAT and fiber optics is the distance they can cover without experiencing signal loss.
-Fiber optic cables can transmit data over much longer distances without any degradation in signal quality, making it ideal for large office spaces or buildings.
-CAT cabling, on the other hand, has limitations when it comes to distance and may require additional equipment such as repeaters to extend the reach. - Interference
+Fiber optic cables can transmit data over over thousands of feet without signal degradation, making it ideal for large office spaces or buildings.
+Copper cabling is generally limited to 328 feet (100 meters) before signal strength drops and performance suffers.
+Beyond that, additional hardware is required. - Interference

 Embracing structured cabling is a strategic move that can optimize your business’s productivity, enhance its competitiveness, and set you up for sustainable growth in today’s fast-paced digital landscape.
 Consulting with a professional, like WTS, means you’ll get a an expert assessment of your business’s needs.
 We can help you determine the best option for optimal performance and connectivity.